Reporting Rule Sets

 PMDA ICSR Reporting Rule Set

-Click the following button to download an Excel file with the PMDA Reporting Rules:
+Click the following button to download an Excel file with the PMDA Reporting Rules, including versions 1.0, 2.0, and 3.0 of the Rule Set:

 Download PMDA Reporting Rules